Sophora toromiro: Conservation

 The tree is being reintroduced to the island in a scientific project partly led jointly by the Royal Botanic Gardens, Kew and the Gothenburg Botanical Garden, where the only remaining plants of this species with a documented origin were propagated in the 1960s from seeds collected from a single tree by Thor Heyerdahl.
 The Jardin du Val Rahmeh, a botanical garden in Menton in the south of France, is dedicated to the acclimatization and conservation of rare species, including Sophora toromiro.

-While the seeds have a difficult time germinating and surviving ex-situ, there are efforts being made to introduce it back to Rapa Nui.
+While the seeds have a difficult time germinating and surviving ex situ, there are efforts being made to introduce it back to Rapa Nui.
 It is sometimes claimed that all toromiro trees are derived from this single individual, but research has determined that at least one other tree's descendants survive.
 However, due to the lack of genetic diversity, conservationist efforts in reintroducing the tree remain difficult as the species has not developed the resistance needed to withstand current environmental pressures.
 The small genetic pool increases the risk of inbreeding depression which leads to poor seed germination and viability.

-Additionally, with the rise of technology allowing for clonal reproduction and artificial propagation, although more species can be made, they will continue to have the same genetic information of previous specimens.
-Although more individuals of Sophora toromiro could be planted, the specimens will lack adaptations that could allow longer, healthier lifespans, making the challenge of reintroduction and conservation particularly difficult.
+With propagation through grafting, in vitro propagation, or by seeds more Sophora toromiro plants can be produced but the species has low genetic diversity, which makes the reintroduction and conservation difficult.

 Failure to re-introduce this leguminous tree to Rapa Nui is now focusing on the nitrogen-fixing symbiont in the root nodules common to legumes, identifying the correct species of rhizobia, bacteria, in the island's soils to ensure successful growth.
 With the trees' extinction on the island, it is believed that this has resulted in the extinction of the relevant rhizobia as well.
 Efforts now are on identifying a suitable closely related replacement rhizobia species from neighbouring Oceanian islands that is compatible with Sophora toromiro as a root nodule symbiont.